Edith Clarke: Career

-In 1921, Clarke took a leave of absence from GE to teach physics at the Constantinople Women's College in Turkey because she was not allowed to do electrical engineering work, was not earning the same salary and had a lower professional status as men doing the same work.
-The next year, when she returned from Turkey, she was offered a job by GE as a salaried electrical engineer in the Central Station Engineering Departmentthe first professional female electrical engineer in the United States.
-She retired from General Electric in 1945.

 Her background in mathematics helped her achieve fame in her field.
-On February 8, 1926, as the first woman to deliver a paper at the American Institute of Electrical Engineers' (AIEE) annual meeting, she showed the use of hyperbolic functions for calculating the maximum power that a line could carry without instability.
+She authored or co-authored 18 technical papers during her employment at GE and was an expert on hyperbolic functions, equivalent circuits, and graphical analysis of electric power systems.
+On February 8, 1926, she showed the use of hyperbolic functions for calculating the maximum power that a line could carry without instability.
 The paper was of importance because transmission lines were getting longer, leading to greater loads and more chances for system instability, and Clarke's paper provided a model that applied to large systems.
 Two of her later papers won awards from the AIEE: the Best Regional Paper Prize in 1932 and the Best National Paper Prize in 1941.

+Her work was critical for the growth and development of the U.S. electric grid in the 1920s and 1930s.
+In 1930, Clarke became the head of the engineers at GE studying power stability.
+In 1933, Clarke moved to GE’s Analytical Division where she performed apparatus and system analysis.

-She also worked on the design and building of hydroelectric dams in the West Hoover Dam, contributing her electrical expertise to develop and install the turbines that generate hydropower there to this day.
+She also worked on the design and building of hydroelectric dams in the West including Hoover Dam, contributing her electrical expertise to develop and install the turbines that generate hydropower there to this day.

 In 1943, Clarke wrote an influential textbook in the field of power engineering, Circuit Analysis of A-C Power Systems, based on her notes for lectures to GE engineers.
-This two-volume textbook teaches about her adaption of the symmetrical components system, in which she became interested while working for the second time at GE.
-This system is a mathematical means for engineers to study and solve problems of power system losses and the performance of electrical equipment.
+This two-volume textbook teaches the method of symmetrical components.
+This is a mathematical means for engineers to study and solve problems of power system losses and the performance of electrical equipment.
 Clarke adopted this system to the three-phase components that are the basis of the electrical grid in the United States.
 This textbook was used as the basis of education for electrical engineers for many years.

+She retired from General Electric in 1945 and bought a farm in Howard County, Maryland.
+But she did not stay retired for long.

 In 1947, she joined the faculty of the Electrical Engineering Department at the University of Texas at Austin, making her the first female professor of electrical engineering in the country.
-She taught for 10 years and retired in 1957.
+She participated on numerous committees and served as graduate student advisor.
+She encouraged graduate students and assistant professors to publish early in their careers.
+She taught for 10 years and retired in 1956.